DoTheEvo/selfhosted-apps-docker/README.md

 * [wireguard](wireguard/) - the one and only VPN to ever consider
 * [arch_linux_host_install](arch_linux_host_install)

-Check also plan directories for work in progress
+Can also check the directories listed at otp for work in progress

 Check also [StarWhiz / docker_deployment_notes](https://github.com/StarWhiz/docker_deployment_notes/blob/master/README.md)<br>
 Who documents self hosted apps in similar format and also uses caddy for reverse proxy